MicrosoftDocs/biztalk-docs/biztalk/technical-guides/what-is-biztalk-server-log-shipping.md

 manager: "anneta"
 ---
 # What Is BizTalk Server Log Shipping?
-[!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] disaster recovery procedures are built around BizTalk log shipping.
+BizTalk Server disaster recovery procedures are built around BizTalk log shipping.
 BizTalk log shipping simplifies database restoration in the event of a disaster by continuously applying transaction log updates to the disaster recovery site databases.

  While BizTalk log shipping is based on similar principles as [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] log shipping, [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] log shipping is not supported for the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] databases backed up as part of the Backup BizTalk Server SQL Agent Job.